AlexTaylorCoder/django-ecommerce/README.md

 ![Django-11](https://user-images.githubusercontent.com/105521583/198389357-fac4239d-7654-4e0f-a7a9-a5473d5f7427.png)

-Here we can see specific details of the order we placed earlier along with the shipping address of the order.
+Now we can see specific details of the order we placed earlier along with the shipping address of the order.
 There is also a return option.
 Clicking the return button will delete the item from the order.

 ![Django-12](https://user-images.githubusercontent.com/105521583/198390295-df51ac60-238b-4f34-b8b3-da60664f1aa3.png)